-In a world where you can find food, a date or the weather forecast from a device in your pocket, I still wanted to make time for real life adventures.
-I had a routine; pack a bag on Thursday evening, run out of the office at 5pm on Friday, jump on a train.
+Adventures have always been important to me.
+Most of my working life involved being indoors, usually sitting at a desk.
+So I had a weekend routine; I'd pack a bag on a Thursday evening, run out of the office at 5pm on a Friday, and jump on a train.
 Within a couple of hours, I would be in the countryside enjoying an adventure.
 On Monday morning, colleagues would ask in awe about my latest hiking, canoeing or camping trip.

-I mentioned to some friends that it would be great to get people away from their regular weekend routines and into the Great British Outdoors.
-My friends nodded so I quit my job, moved to the countryside and thought I better put an event on.
+One weekend, I mentioned to some friends that it would be great to get people away from their regular weekend routines and into the Great British Outdoors.
+My friends nodded.
+I quit my job, moved to the countryside and thought I better put an event on.
 Adventure Breaks was born!

 Adventure Breaks was created to help people live more adventurously, but we've become more than that.
 We've become a community.
 Adventure Breakers bring their friends along to new events.
 They meet up with other guests when they're back home and plan other adventures together.
 They help to spread the word about Adventure Breaks, which is handy as we aren't running large advertising or marketing campaigns!
 We have a few key values that help to bring this community together:

-Welcoming - most of our guests attend events alone.
-We understand this may be daunting (until you arrive and see how friendly we really are!).
+Welcoming - almost all of our guests attend events alone.
+We understand attending alone may be daunting (until you arrive and see how friendly we really are!).
 We ask that you help maintain this friendly and welcoming environment.

 Adventurous - you should be able to find new adventures with us, no matter what your experience.
 If you're happy to get stuck in and give things a shot we think you'll be proud of what you can achieve.